Promotion of solar energy in Chile

 State of implementation/results

-- Five scholarships (between 3-6 months) for Chilean experts for their in-depth research on CSP in German and Spanish research institutions.
+- Five scholarships (3-6 months) were awarded for Chilean experts to deepen their research on CSP in research institutes in Germany and Spain.

-- Cooperation with the two grid operators and the regulatory authority, such as adaptation and adoption of technical standards on grid connection (Gridcode) for an improved integration of renewable energy.
+- Together with the two grid operators and the regulatory authority, work was carried out to adapt and adopt a set of technical standards for grid connection (grid code) and to improve the integration of renewable energy.

 - Support for the project has resulted in photovoltaic (PV) systems with a total capacity of more than 1,000 MW already being installed in Chile in 2016.

 - A "round table" of the Chilean Ministry of Energy on the topic of expansion and integration of renewable energy as a basis for Chile's long-term energy planning (70% renewable energy in the electricity mix by 2050) was supported by the project.

 - Numerous trainings, workshops and seminars as well as excursions to the CSP/PV power plant in northern Chile (Operation start in June 2021, expected capacity: CSP: 110 MW el; PV: 100 MWp) were carried out.